glicerico/rangram/journal.md

 |--------|----------|------|-----|-----|-----|
 |handgram7_18181|70.33|52.43|67.92|56.32|99.85/99.69|

-These results are very close to the ones from `handgram5`, but for the first time the learned grammars don't produce perfect parses (excepting those rangram corpora with crossing links, of course).
+These results are very close to the ones from `handgram5`, but for the first time the learned grammars don't produce perfect parses (excepting those rangram corpora with crossing links from `rangram2`, of course).

 ****************************************
-We now introduce even more ambiguity to test the `grammar-learner` in [handgram8](data/handgram8.grammar) The resulting sentences won't make very good sense in English now, but we do this exercise to test the performance of the GL.
+We now introduce even more ambiguity to test the `grammar-learner` in [handgram8](data/handgram8.grammar).
+The resulting sentences won't make very good sense in English now, but we do this exercise to test the performance of the GL.

 F1 score [%]